- Shopping in Kochi

 1. Deo Bagh: Rest Where History Lives

-After a day of exploring Gwalior’s bustling bazaars, witnessing the fort’s dazzling light and sound show, and soaking in the melodies of the Tansen Samaroh, it’s time to step into a sanctuary where history and hospitality intertwine.
-Deo Bagh, Neemrana’s heritage property in Gwalior, is a 17th-century garden hotel that feels like stepping into a royal storybook.
-Strolling through its serene grounds, visitors encounter Maratha temples, two ornate cenotaphs, and a charming pavilion with 36 arched gateways, all nestled within the tranquil Nau Bagh, a garden divided into 9 peaceful sections.
+After a day spent exploring Gwalior’s bustling bazaars, marvelling at the fort’s dazzling light-and-sound show, and soaking in the melodies of the Tansen Samaroh, step into a heritage destination where the 17th-century legacy of the Marathas and modern-day hospitality seamlessly intertwine.
+Neemrana’s Deo Bagh, a 17th-century garden retreat, offers a timeless experience.
+As you wander through its lush green lawns where peacocks roam freely, you’ll discover two in-house Maratha temples, two ornate cenotaphs, and a charming pavilion with 36 arched gateways, all nestled within the tranquil Nau Bagh, a garden thoughtfully divided into nine serene sections.

 1. Where Royalty Welcomes You

-A journey through places of interest in Gwalior reveals a city alive with majestic architecture, royal legacies, and vibrant cultural traditions.
+A journey through places of interest in Gwalior reveals a city alive with architecture, royal legacies, and vibrant cultural traditions.
 From the awe-inspiring fort to the melodies of Tansen, every corner tells a story.
-Enhance this heritage experience with a stay at Deo Bagh - 17th Century, Gwalior, where regal charm, thoughtful hospitality, and serene gardens provide the perfect retreat, all within reach of Gwalior’s finest sightseeing places.
+Enhance this heritage experience with an experiential stay at Deo Bagh – 17th Century, Gwalior, where the history of the Maratha era, the warmth of the local Neemrana team, and lush green gardens create memories of a lifetime, all within reach of Gwalior’s finest sightseeing places.